 Considering I still had to go west to Michigan, I had enough time to make a stop at Letchworth State Park and managed to check out most of it before sunset.
 I then continued driving to Erie, PA before finally calling it a night.

-And that was just day 1 of my epic trip.
+And that was just day 1 of my epic road trip.
 I’ll be making a more comprehensive post outlining each day’s spots I explored.

 But overall, I was very satisfied with my one day trip at Finger Lakes NY and I hope that reading this post also inspires you to go there too.
 It is truly a remarkable spot that you have to see to believe.